cadentj/nnsight-docs/docs/source/basics.rst

 Loading Models
 --------------

-With the Engine API, you can access open source LLMs by referencing a Hugging Face repo ID.
+With nnsight, you can access open source LLMs by referencing a Hugging Face repo ID.
 For this demo we'll look at `GPT-2 Small <https://huggingface.co/gpt2>`_, an 80M parameter model.

 .. code-block:: python